About Louisiana State University

 - Six out of seven Louisiana Supreme Court Justices are LSU Law graduates.

-- LSU Law consistently has the highest bar passage rate in the state of Louisiana.
+- LSU Law typically has the highest bar passage rate in the state of Louisiana